simon-v/bchinfo.org/en/full-node.md

 ### Enabling Connections

-If Bitcoin Core can't automatically configure your router to open port 8333, you will need to manually configure your router.
+If Bitcoin Cash Node can't automatically configure your router to open port 8333, you will need to manually configure your router.
 We've tried to make the following instructions generic enough to cover most router models; if you need specific help with your router, please ask for help